Ares-Developers/Ares-docs/ui-features/internalerrorsdebugging.rst

 the error to crop up in game.
 Critical errors occur always, less critical errors occur only if you have used the :doc:`-STRICT command line argument
 </ui-features/commandlinearguments>`.

-.. index:: Improved Internal Error handling and debug logs to assist with debugging mods/Ares.

 .. versionadded:: 0.1